mzsmakr/ATVConfiguration/X96Mini_h313.md

 atlas_config.json: 1 file pushed.
 0.0 MB/s (182 bytes in 0.039s)
 ```
 10. Add Denylist to pokemongo and yasnac, and then reboot
-11. Check safetynet with yasnac to make sure basic integrity pass. `CTS profile match` will fail but OK.
-Magisk 25.2 may pass `CTS profile match`.
+11. Check safetynet with yasnac to make sure basic integrity pass. `CTS profile match` will fail but it's OK, as long as basic integrity pass, Pokemon Go will run.
 12. Start Atlas.
 Superuser Request and Grant.
 Make sure name/endpoint are correct.
 And then Start.
 13. Activate the device at atlas dashboard